 A key challenge we face in the digital information age, is the fact that anyone can put anything on the internet.
-DMRF Canada has compiled some tips to help the dystonia community discern between information that is available from trusted sources, vs. information that promoted by unverified sources.
-Read on for some great tips to help you make the most of what you find online.
+DMRF Canada has compiled some resources to help the dystonia community discern between information that is available from trusted sources, vs. information promoted by unverified sources.
+Read on to help you make the most of what you find online.

 Evaluating Information Online